kubeedge/website/content/en/home/home_slider.md

 [[item]]
   title = "Compute at the Edge"
-  content = "reducing transmission costs, shrinking latency between the data and the decision, improving quality of service" align = "right"
+  content = "Reduce transmission costs, shrink latency between the data and the decision, improve quality of service." align = "right"

   overlay_color = "#555"  # An HTML color value.